hershd23/buzzdb-docs/docs/part1/lab1.rst

 -------------------
 The goal of this assignment is to help you brush up your C++ programming skills, and exercise your skills in Data Structure and Algorithm Design.
 In this assignment, you are to develop a ``word locator`` program written in C++, which will allow a user to check if a specified (re)occurrence of a specified query word appears in the input text file.

-CS4420 students can use the Map data structure from Stl.
+CS4420 students can use the unordered map data structure from Stl.
 CS6422 students are required to use a Tree-based data structure.
 The code submissions will be checked after submission to ensure that this is followed.

 Program Specification